dtwright/cordova-plugin-purchase/doc/contributor-guide.md

    - It reacts to product's changes of state, so that a product get's purchased when `REQUESTED`, or finished when `FINISHED` for instance.

+not available on iOS
+this is not available on windows
 ## Reacting to product state changes

 The iOS implementation monitors products changes of state to trigger